ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

 # Intro to Git
-This lesson introduces the fundamentals of the Git workflow and collaborating.
+This lesson introduces the fundamentals of the Git workflow and tools.

 *Open questions in lesson:*
 * *Include backtracking and undoing?*